MicrosoftDocs/azure-aks-docs/articles/aks/outbound-rules-control-egress.md

 ### Istio-based service mesh add-on

 In Istio=based service mesh add-on, if you are setting up istiod with a Plugin Certificate Authority (CA) or if you are setting up secure ingress gateway, Azure Key Vault provider for Secrets Store CSI Driver is required for these features.
-Follow [these steps][akv-outbound] to configure outbound network access for Azure Key Vault provider for Secrets Store CSI Driver.
+Outbound network requirements for Azure Key Vault provider for Secrets Store CSI Driver can be found [here][akv-outbound].

 ### Application routing add-on

 Application routing add-on supports SSL termination at the ingress with certificates stored in Azure Key Vault.
-Follow [these steps][akv-outbound] to configure outbound network access for Azure Key Vault provider for Secrets Store CSI Driver.
+Outbound network requirements for Azure Key Vault provider for Secrets Store CSI Driver can be found [here][akv-outbound].

 ## Next steps